lucaswerkmeister/m3api/README.md

 If you try this, feel free to send a pull request updating this paragraph with your experience.

+See also the note on changes to these versions below.

 ## Stability

 m3api follows a slightly modified version of semantic versioning.